Sorry, you need to enable JavaScript to visit this website.

 How do I register my student?

 2. Locate your child’s student ID number or ask your school registrar for it.
-Having the student ID number will make afterschool registration easier.
+Having the student ID number will make afterschool registration easier, but it is not required.

 3. Use a phone, tablet, or computer to register at this website: dcps.dc.gov/asp